Leantime/docs/technical/classes/Leantime/Domain/Calendar/Services/Calendar.md

 ---
 ### editEvent

-edits an event on the users calendar
+edits an event on the user's calendar
+Important: Time needs to come in as user formatted time value.

 ```php
 public Calendar::editEvent(array $values): bool